 Maintaining a sound control environment is a critical component of mitigating risks inherent in a continuously changing economic, technological, and regulatory environment.
 Organizations are expected to provide swift, effective, and socially responsible measures to safeguard against these risks.

 Enter the Committee of Sponsoring Organizations of the Treadway Commission (COSO), who published Internal Control – Integrated Framework in 1992 to provide a common definition of and efficient method to analyze and evaluate internal controls.
 COSO’s Internal Control—Integrated Framework (COSO’s Framework) became the best-practice standard for 20 years.
-However, changes have been proposed and are expected sometime in the first quarter of 2013.

 The Original Framework